 Overview

-Star Diamond Corporation also holds an interest in the Buffalo Hills diamond project, located ~400km northwest of Edmonton, Alberta, Canada.
+Star Diamond Corporation also has 100% interest in the Buffalo Hills Diamond Project, located ~400km northwest of Edmonton, Alberta, Canada.

 Star-Orion South Diamond Project